ariefsn/alquran-dart/README.md

-# Al Quran
+# Al Furqan

 > Al Quran verses, translations, juzs and chapters.
 Offline 🎉.

 ## Features

 - Offline 🚀.
 Use it locally, not need to fetch from internet.
-Source from [Quran Foundation](https://quran.foundation).
 - Multiple verse text mode available
   - indopak
   - uthmani